MY UNFILTERED STORY

 thanks to a French woman who once offered me one that made me fall head over heal with myself in the mirror.

-from that very moment, my lingerie taste shifted as i was no longer satisfied with the options available
+from that very moment, my lingerie taste shifted for good as i was no longer satisfied with the options available in Vietnam

 — from colors or designs or even fabric choices.